mithunmohan912/Omni-Platform/README.md

 ###Contributions
 ---

-We understand its your day to day job to implement code and Contribute to this project repository.
+We understand its your day to day job to implement code and Contribute to this project repository

 There are some ground rules set up to Contribute.
 Please follow instructions posted [here](https://drive.google.com/open?id=1ogAgtSQm53Op5e92nevyGM-KyoPgtzI5hoA4W6ZiisU&authuser=0)